sidhant-tomar-003/Avataar-Assignment/readme.md

 - Then, run the CLI tool by using the following syntax:
     - python run1.py --image ./example.jpg --class "chair" --output ./generated.png
 - Reccomended to run in kaggle VMs for simplicity
-- I would also reccomend checking out the experimenting.ipynb to more easily follow the pipeline.
+- I would also reccomend checking out the experimenting.ipynb to better understand and grasp the pipeline.